7% of the parts we laser cut are aluminium, that’s 3% by weight.

 - Recycling aluminium requires only 5% of the energy needed to extract it from ore.
 About 75% of all aluminium ever produced is still in use.

-If your project requires the corrosion resistance, lightness, malleability and recyclability of aluminium, take a look at the grades and finishes we can cut and supply.
+If your project requires the corrosion resistance, lightness, malleability and recyclability of aluminium, take a look at the grades and finishes we laser cut and supply.
 You can contact our sales team with orders by email at email@example.com, or with any other queries, call us on 01376 327182.